 A copy of the dissertation proposal must be available to faculty dissertation committee members at least two weeks in advance of the proposal defense.
 The dissertation proposal defense will be scheduled only after a majority of members of the dissertation committee have determined that a defense is appropriate.
 The candidate will present a summary of the proposed research, and will then field questions from the committee, attending faculty, and invited guests.
 After all questions have been fielded, the dissertation committee will meet privately to decide whether the proposal is accepted, rejected, or accepted with stipulations.
 A majority vote of the committee is required to accept the proposal.
 Results of the meeting will then be presented to the student.

+Dissertation Format

+The format of the dissertation must adhere to guidelines specified in the University's Thesis and Dissertation Manual.
+Instructions are available electronically on the Web at https://grad.udel.edu/policies/graduation-policies/#thesis-dissertation

+The dissertation must represent the candidate’s own work and contribute original and significant knowledge to the field of nursing science.
+Two dissertation formats are appropriate: the traditional book style dissertation and the manuscript style dissertation.
+The best option depends on the type of research planned.

+The dissertation format must be approved by the student’s Dissertation Committee no later than the proposal defense.
+Deviation from this schedule will be considered on a case-by-case basis and requires approval from the dissertation committee and the PhD Program Director.

+The following table outlines the structure and content of the book style and manuscript style dissertation formats: